roslonek/TFIDF-vulns-classifier/README.md

 In LDA, documents (here each CVEs Synopsis field) are considered to be bags of words and words are considered to be independent given the topics (i.e., word order is irrelevant).
 When LDA is run, the various distributions are learned using Bayesian inference.
 In effect, the generative model just described is run backwards and the distributions are updated from their priors using the actual documents

-For more details about LTA TF-IDF categorisation technique look here https://machinelearninggeek.com/latent-dirichlet-allocation-using-scikit-learn/